-Why timeshare exchanges so relentlessly fail to deliver
+Why timeshare exchanges fail to deliver: fees, availability problems and RCI complaints

-So where did these systems go wrong?
+So where did timeshare exchange systems go wrong?

-There are three main, active timeshare exchange companies: Interval International (II), Resort Condominiums International (RCI) and 7 Across (formerly Dial an Exchange).
+There are three main active timeshare exchange companies: Interval International (II), Resort Condominiums International (RCI) and 7 Across (formerly Dial an Exchange).
 II has been bought by Marriott Vacation Club (MVC).
 RCI and 7 Across are both owned by hotel and timeshare giant Wyndham.

 RCI: World's largest exchange company

-Expensive
+Expensive to use

 Regular booking sites.
 Easier, more flexible and better value

-Long booking windows
+Long booking windows (with no guarantee)

 Second biggest exchange company.
 Owned by Marriott Vacation Club

-Points owners unable to book
+Points owners unable to book the weeks they need

 Points exchange systems: Flawed

-Weeks rented to non owners
+Weeks rented to non-owners

 Wyndham: World's largest hotel group and timeshare provider